syl22-00/pocketsphinx.js/README.md

 * `audioRecorder.js`, an audio recording library, based on [Recorderjs](https://github.com/mattdiamond/Recorderjs).
 It converts the recorded samples to the proper sample rate and passes them to the recognizer.
 There is a more detailed documentation in `doc/AudioRecorder/README.md`.
 * `callbackManager.js`, a small utility to interact with Web Workers with calls and callbacks rather than message passing.

 The file `webapp/live.html` illustrates how these work together in a real application, that is a good starting point.
 Make sure you load it through a web server or start Chrome with `--disable-web-security`.
-For instance, you can start a small web server with `python -m SimpleHTTPServer` in the base directory and open `http://localhost:8000/webapp/live.html` in your browser.
+It is also recommended to serve the `wasm` file with the correct MIME type (`application/wasm`).
+For instance, you can start a small web server with `./server.py` in the base directory and open `http://localhost:8000/webapp/live.html` in your browser.

 Note that the app must be served through https (or localhost, or with `--disable-web-security`) to allow audio recording.